Hijinko/Bushido/README.md

 # Bushido
-A learning game for kids that includes writing and math
+A math learning game for kids

 #
 writen in c.
 The program is currently under contruction with plans on making a gui version by implementing python